rgbrackett03/rgbrackett03/README.md

 - 👋 Hi, I’m @rgbrackett03
 - 👀 I’m interested in learning, information sciences, and more
 - 🌱 I’m currently learning Python and HTML
-- 💞️ I’m looking to collaborate on NOTHING.
-I am still in the learning stages and cannot collaborate at this time.
 - 😄 Pronouns: she/her

 <!---